spatie/laravel-responsecache/README.md

 ```

-Note: the `cacheNameSuffix` depends by your cache profile, by default is the user ID or an empty string if not authenticated.
+The `cacheNameSuffix` depends by your cache profile, by default is the user ID or an empty string if not authenticated.

 ### Preventing a request from being cached

 Requests can be ignored by using the `doNotCacheResponse`-middleware.
 This middleware [can be assigned to routes and controllers](http://laravel.com/docs/master/controllers#controller-middleware).